ozzono/articles/android-crypto/how-to-mine-en.md

 - And chose the connection type: `ssh`
   <img src="./img2.jpg" width="20%"/>
 - Once installed insert the password chosen previously
+  - the password does not appear while typing in Linux' terminals
 - Linux configuration finished

 After the Linux install, some packages must be installed before installing the miner itself.

 - `apt update`
-- To ease the configuration it is possible to access the emulated Linux via reverse ssh:
+- To ease the configuration it is possible to access the emulated Linux via reverse ssh from another Linux machine:
   - `apt install openssh-server -y`
   - `ssh -R \<port\>:localhost:22 \<user\>@\<host\>`
     - the chosen port must be unused in the remote machine